 Individual Therapy Sessions (Children and Adults)– Music therapy can be an effective treatment towards many therapy goals, resulting with many reasons for referrals (see list above for some examples).
 Before treatment begins, a music therapy assessment is completed to determine appropriateness for therapy.
 If therapy is warranted, goals and a treatment plan are determined and carried out during weekly sessions with the therapist.

-Individual Consultations – Opposed to individual therapy, consultations are brief and designed to provide information regarding the use of music in one’s daily life to help promote wellness in daily activities or to complement other therapies.
+Individual Consultations (Children and Adults) – Opposed to individual therapy, consultations are held once and designed to provide information regarding the use of music in one’s daily life to help promote wellness in daily activities or to complement other therapies.
+Consultations are provided for parents interested in incorporating music into their child’s daily routines to help with developmental milestones.

 Music & Wellness Groups- Participants learn and practice various musical interventions designed to support balance of the body, mind and spirit.
 Interventions utilized include: guided imagery to music, relaxation exercises, toning, singing, journaling techniques and drumming.